Near future

 A constantly underestimated giant

-The IEA, as I said, has not only underestimated the adoption of solar and wind energy, but has vastly overestimated the demand for coal and oil.
-And it wasn't the only one.
+The IEA, as I said, not only underestimated the adoption of solar and wind energy, but vastly overestimated the demand for coal and oil.
+And she wasn't the only one.

-Jenny Chase, head of solar photovoltaics analysis at BloombergNEF, says, “When I got this job in 2005, I thought maybe one day solar power would provide 1% of the world's electricity.
-It is now 3%.
-Our official forecast is that it will be 23% by 2050, but it is completely underestimated. "
+Jenny Chase, head of solar PV analysis at BloombergNEF, says: “When I got this job in 2005, I thought maybe one day solar energy would provide 1% of the world's electricity.
+Now it's 3%.
+Our official forecast is that it will be 23% by 2050, but it is completely underestimated.”

 Why?